mihirobendre/my-coe332-hws/homework06/README.md

 | mane_select              | NCBI and Ensembl transcript IDs/acessions including the version number for one high-quality representative transcript per protein-coding gene that is well-supported by experimental data and represents the biology of the gene.
 The IDs are delimited by |. |

-The dataset is sourced from HUGO Gene Nomenclature Committee's gene dataset.
-It does not need to be to be downloaded from their website, as it is pulled and parsed using the `requests` and `json` libraries.
+The data does not need to be to be downloaded separately, as it is pulled and parsed using the `requests` and `json` libraries.

+Citation:
+HGNC.
+(2022).
+HGNC Dataset [Data file].
+Retrieved from https://www.genenames.org/download/archive/

 ## Instructions to build a new image from your Dockerfile
 - Build a docker image from your Dockerfile: `docker build -t gene_api .`